trckr/trckr-documentation/doc/technical/implementation/api.md

 }
 ```

 The name is a charfield with a max length of 255 and required.
-Description is a textfield and optional.
+Description is a text field and optional.

 ### View Project